A

 Taxonomy

-Taxonomies in TerraTrue are databases that help you describe how your organization collects, uses, and shares data.
-Taxonomies are organized into seven taxonomy types: data types, data uses, third parties, launch goals, data subjects, retention periods, and data transfers.
+Taxonomies in TerraTrue are collections of metadata that help you describe how your organization collects, uses, and shares data.
+Taxonomies are organized into seven taxonomy types: data types, data uses, third parties, launch goals, data subjects, retention periods, and regions (data transfers in settings).
 Questions on the Data Spec and other workflows will occasionally ask you to select from these taxonomies to help privacy managers understand what data you’re using and how you’re using it.
 TerraTrue robust default taxonomies, but admins can add their own taxonomy items or customize existing items by visiting Org Settings > Customization.

 Taxonomy item